OrchardSoftware/4D-Win32API/README.md

 Win32API is provided free of charge to the 4D developer community, with complete source code.

-Download the latestest stable release [here](https://github.com/OrchardSoftware/4D-Win32API/releases/latest).
+Download the latest stable release [here](https://github.com/OrchardSoftware/4D-Win32API/releases/latest).

 Win32API is developed in Visual Studio 2013 and is not compatible with older versions of Visual Studio.